Zhang Siqing: Biography

 Zhang was born in Luoyang, Henan, China, in 1932.
-He joined the Communist Party of China in 1952.
+He joined the Chinese Communist Party (CCP) in 1952.

-He was the President of Hubei High People's Court and Head of Hubei Public Security Bureau, and the Secretary of the Zhengfa Committee of the CPC Hubei Committee from 1983 to 1985.
+He was the President of Hubei High People's Court and Head of Hubei Public Security Bureau, and the Secretary of the Zhengfa Committee of the CCP Hubei Committee from 1983 to 1985.

-Zhang entered the Supreme People's Procuratorate in 1985 and became an Associate Procurator.
-He was elected by the National People's Congress as the Procurator-General of the Supreme People's Procuratorate from 1993 to 1998.
+Zhang entered the Supreme People's Procuratorate in 1985 and became an associate procurator.
+He was elected by the National People's Congress as the procurator-general of the Supreme People's Procuratorate from 1993 to 1998.

 He died from an illness in Beijing on 17 June 2022, at the age of 89.